Wrongful Death Lawyer in DC

 Who Can Be Sued for Wrongful Death?

-A wrongful death civil action may be filed against a wide range of doctors, individuals, hospitals, medical staff, companies, government agencies, and company employees.
+A wrongful death civil action may be filed against a wide range of doctors, individuals, hospitals, medical staff, companies, government agencies, and company employees with the help of a wrongful death lawyer.
 Defendants in a wrongful death claim or lawsuit can include:

 - Commercial trucker found to be at fault for a fatal accident